We make sure design, tech and business goals are aligned

 We identify and accelerate new business opportunities by combining business development, technology, creative concepts and design.

-We explore opportunities for new concepts and services, through which our clients are able to engage with their customers.
+We explore opportunities for new concepts and services, through which our clients can engage with their customers.
 Sometimes, such new services evolve around current assets that we develop further into independent concepts.
-Other times, we’re able to identify unmet customer needs that can be the basis for innovating completely new offerings.
+Other times, we identify unmet customer needs that can be the basis for innovating completely new offerings.

 Proof-of-concept is a way to pressure-test the product.
 A technical specification, along with an initial estimate, secures the product’s feasibility and long-term stability.
-New products or services, aiming at introducing new consumer behaviours, depend on a “must have” user experience.
+New products or services that aim to introduce new consumer behaviours depend on a “must-have” user experience.
 We address this through visual mockups.
 Depending on sensitivity or confidentiality, these mockups can be tested on a smaller group of people.

-A business case is developed to verify the viability of the proposed business concept.
-Its potential has to be thoroughly assessed and we do that by looking closely at selected markets, competitive landscape, target groups and targeted market share.
+We develop a business case to verify the viability of the proposed business concept.
+Its potential has to be thoroughly assessed, and we do that by looking closely at selected markets, competitive landscape, target groups and targeted market share.
 If the potential is satisfactory, we look at how to capture it by defining a go-to-market strategy, pricing models, sales estimates and cost structures (PnL).
 Lastly, we include a plan for developing the service itself, the organisation around it and the upfront investments required.

-An investment proposal is literally a summary of all of the above.
-It serves as the final delivery and includes everything a CEO or a board needs in order to understand the proposed business concept, both emotionally and rationally, and to ultimately base their decision upon this.
+An investment proposal is literally a summary of all of the above and serves as the final delivery.
+It includes everything a CEO or a board needs to understand the proposed business concept, both emotionally and rationally, and to ultimately base their decision upon this.